 Best Tennis Elbow Braces

 It’s the feeling every tennis player dreads…a tenderness in the elbow area.
-That tenderness could mean months off your team’s roster, weeks without hearing the pop top of a tennis can, or even resorting to the treadmill for exercise.
+That tenderness could mean months off your team’s roster, weeks without hearing the pop top of a tennis ball can, or even resorting to the treadmill for exercise.
 Let’s look at some ways to avoid these awful choices and get you out playing as soon as possible!

 At the first sign of pain, take ibuprofen to reduce inflammation and ice the area.
 We recommend using an ice pack that’s reusable and has a velcro wrap to hold it in place around your elbow area.
 The gel inside these packs freezes faster and stays cold longer than conventional ice, making it more convenient in the long run.
 Let’s face the truth – If you have to refill a ziploc with melting ice and figure out how to secure it successfully around your elbow each day, things become complicated.
 Complicated means that you’re less likely to ice down as often as you need it.

 Once you’re ready to hit the court again, you’re going to need a brace that applies pressure to the extensor muscle in your elbow.
 The Aircast is a popular choice because it applies pressure in the correct area, without constricting muscle movement all the way around your arm.
 The adjustable fit is great for men and women, because it fits up to a 13″ circumference.
-Even when your pain goes away, you should continue to wear the aircast in order to prevent re-injury of your elbow.
+Even when your pain goes away, you should continue to wear the Aircast in order to protect re-injury of your elbow.

 Another popular option is a brace that constricts the extensor muscle all the way around your elbow.
 This is a good choice for players that experience pain on the inside and/or outside of the elbow.
 A lot of tennis players cross over to play golf occasionally, which can cause strain in a different area of the elbow.
 With this brace, you’re covered for both sports.
 It provides 360 degree support and it’s adjustable from a 7″ to a 15″ circumference.
 The Mueller Brace is a lightweight and durable neoprene that’s comfortable enough to wear all day and can be easily rinsed after a long, sweaty day on the courts.
 The Nike Pro Combat Tennis Elbow Band is an elastic strap with strategically placed padding.
 You’ve even seen NBA players wearing this band, so you know two things: it works well and it washes easily.